john-itcsolutions/cheirrs/README.md

 Refer to https://discourse.charmhub.io/t/charm-tools/1180 for details of "charm tools" commands.
 Note also that each interface or layer is documented on its own repo site.}

 We have gone further, and assembled the code in metadata.yaml, layer.yaml, and smart_web.py (the so-called reactive code in Python).
-Aside from cloning this repo (`git clone https://github.com/john-itcsolutions/smart-web.git`), one also needs to git clone the repo's above (10 in all) in the list of layers and interfaces above.
+Aside from cloning this repo (inside the repo from `git clone https://github.com/john-itcsolutions/cheirrs.git`), one also needs to git clone the repo's above (10 in all) in the list of layers and interfaces above.
 These must be cloned into the "layers" and "interfaces" directories under "smart-web/".

-`cd path/to/smart-web`
+`cd path/to/smart-web` (not the smart-web in cheirrs)

 Now within smart-web charm directory, we build then deploy smart-web:

+`mkdir ../smart`

-`charm build -o ..path/to/cheirrs`
+`charm build -o ../smart`

-`cd ../cheirrs && juju deploy ./smart-web`
+`cd ../smart && juju deploy ./smart-web`

 `juju add-relation smart-web easyrsa:client`